adamcharnock/lightbus/README.md

 Current Python message queues function well in the case where there is a single app which needs to queue tasks for execution later.
-However, the seem poorly suited to multi-application ecosystems.
+However, they seem poorly suited to multi-application ecosystems.
 The reasons for this can be broken down as follows:

 **Broker limitations** - Queues such as [rq](http://python-rq.org/)